muldjord/skyscraper/README.md

 * Change "reqRemaining" variable to work better when Skyscraper is supposed to clean up and exit
 * Add the option to use textual data in the artwork compositor, enabling the option to add Publisher and other info as a layer
 * Add the "--symlink" option that symlinks videos to media folder instead of copying them
-* Added emulationstation gamelist.xml importer (esgamelist)

 #### Version 2.9.2 (In progress, unreleased)
 * Removed version bracket tag for Amiga lha files
+* Added emulationstation gamelist.xml importer by "mgerhardy" (esgamelist)

 #### Version 2.9.1 (15th December 2018)
 * Fixed bug in "screenscraper" module when using --unpack where files exceeding limits would get checksummed as the "Point Blank" game.
 (Thank you to CookiePLMonster for reporting this issue)